cloudify-examples/example-use-cases/azure_case/bigip/README.md

 * WAN,
 * Public.

+Network's NICs are conncted to security group created in network deployment deployment.
-Networks names are fetched from network deployment using `get_capability` intrinsic function.
+Networks and security group names are fetched from network deployment using `get_capability` intrinsic function.

 ### Inputs
 * *virtual_machine_size* - Name of Virtual Machine Size in Azure - default: Standard_A7